-To be considered for admission to an MA programme within the School of English, an applicant will normally possess a primary degree result of Second Class Honours Grade 1 (2H1) level or higher or equivalent qualification in English or a cognate subject.
-All candidates must satisfy a Selection Committee who may request applicants to provide letters of reference.
+To be considered for admission to an MA programme within the School of English, an applicant will normally possess a honours primary degree result of Second Class Honours Grade 1 (2H1) level or higher or equivalent qualification in English or a cognate subject.
+All applicants must satisfy a Selection Committee who may request applicants to provide letters of reference.

-The selection committee for the MA in the Department of English, University College Cork also attaches strong importance to the additonal special supplementary online questions and the online 500 word personal statement for the MA iEnglish (Medieval and Renaissance: Texts and Contexts): CKE31AdditionalQuestions(108kB)
+The selection committee for the MA English (Medieval and Renaissance Literature) in the Department of English, University College Cork also attaches strong importance to the additional special supplementary online questions and the online 500-word personal statement for the MA iEnglish (Medieval and Renaissance Literature).

 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.